vimaec/LinqArray/README.md

 }
 ```

 Because the interface does not mutate objects it is safe to use in a multithreaded context.
-Furthermore, as with LINQ for IEnumerable, evaluation happens on demand (aka lazily).
+Furthermore, as with regular LINQ for `IEnumerable`,
+evaluation of many of the operations can be performed on demand (aka lazily).

-## Why?
+## Motivation

+There are two key characteristics of an array data type which are important to maintain in some problem domains:
+1. Retrieving size of collection in `O(1)`
+2. Retrieving any item in collection by index in `O(1)`

+LINQ provides a large library of extremely useful and powerful algorithms that work on any data type that can be enumerated.
+However most LINQ methods return an `IEnumerable` interface which has `O(N)` time for retrieving the size of a collection, or `O(N)` time
+for retrieving  an element in the collection at a given index.

+### Note about Big O Complexity

+The notation `O(1)` is called Big-O notation and describes the average running time of an operation in terms of the size of the input set.
+The `O(1)` means that the running time of the operation is a fixed constant independent of the size of the collection.

+### Why use Interfaces versus Types

-Using concrete types like `List` or `Array` versus an interface leadas to code that is more verbose and harder to maintain because it forces users to commit to a specific representation of data type.
-Library functions then have to be written for each type.
-This is why interfaces like `IEnumerable` are so prevalent: using extension methods we can easily write libraries that work on any conforming type.
+Using concrete types like `List` or `Array` versus an interface leadas to code that is more verbose and harder to maintain because it
+commit library authors and consumers to uses a specific implementation of an abstract data type.
+Library functions then have to be written
+for each type.
+This is why interfaces like `IEnumerable` are so prevalent: using extension methods we can easily write libraries that work
+on any conforming type.
 The closest thing to an array

 ## Extension Methods